 Nonrepudiation.
-Similar to the verification angle on PKI use, if someone signs a message with her key, PKI provides irrefutable proof that she has signed it.
+Similar to the verification angle on PKI use, if someone signs a message with his or her key, PKI provides irrefutable proof that he or she has signed it.

 Tamper resistance.
 If a stream of data is encrypted, it is not generally possible to inject content into the encrypted data, as the encryption key is not known to the third party.

 How PKI authentication works: The players and keys

 At the heart of PKI authentication is a certificate authority (CA).
 These CAs provide certificates that irreversibly glue a user to a digital certificate that proves an identity.